MathiasBohn/philter-mvp/docs/testing/implementation.md

 ```

 **Acceptance Criteria**:
-- [ ] "Continue" button goes to next section in sequence
+- [x] "Continue" button goes to next section in sequence
-- [ ] No sections skipped
+- [x] No sections skipped
-- [ ] User can still jump via sidebar
+- [x] User can still jump via sidebar
-- [ ] Progress tracker updates correctly
+- [x] Progress tracker updates correctly
-- [ ] Can navigate backwards
+- [x] Can navigate backwards

+**Status**: ✅ **IMPLEMENTED** - 2025-11-17

+**Fix Summary**:
+- Updated Building Policies page handleContinue function to navigate to `/applications/${id}/lease-terms` instead of `/applications/${id}/profile`
+- Changed button text from "Continue to Profile" to "Continue" for clarity
+- Correct navigation sequence now: Building Policies → Lease Terms → Deal Parties → People → Profile
+- Users can still jump to any section via the sidebar navigation
+- No sections are skipped in the sequential flow
+- Back navigation still works correctly

 ---